Table of Contents

 Make a custom, untrusted self-signed certificate.
 This can ease operations during the phase of software development and make testing easier.

-A self-signed certificate will make browsers show a big security warning that must be accepted by the user.
+Web browsers show a big security warning that must be accepted by the user.
 Other non-browser applications will also need to be configured to bypass security checks.
 This should not be a problem, given that it will only happen during development and testing.

 iOS Safari is the big exception to the above comment.
 It will outright reject untrusted self-signed certs, instead of showing a security warning.